notenoughneon/neonblog/README.md

 * mod_rewrite
 * PHP-Mf2

 All configurable parameters are in `config.json`.
-It relies on IndieAuth for authentication, so you must set at least one IndieAuth compatible rel-me link.
-Posts are stored as html fragments in `p`.
-Posting order is defined by lexicographic order of the filenames.
-This may change in the future to reflect the `published` date parsed from the files.
+At a minimum, you will need to set your site URL and title, your name and photo, and at least one IndieAuth compatible rel-me link.

+Neonblog stores posts directly on the filesystem and needs write access to its directory.
+If your web host runs php as a cgi with your userid, this should just work.

 Received webmentions are queued in the file `webmentions.json`.
-To process the queue, manually run `php -f processqueue.php`, or run it periodically from cron.
+To process the queue, manually run `php -f processqueue.php`, or automate it as a cron job.

 TODO
 ----